MeganKress/LiVoxGen/about.md

 2. VGProj:

-VGProj simply takes in a LAS file as an argument and prints its Spatial Ref- erence.
+VGProj simply takes in a LAS file as an argument and prints its Spatial Reference.
 The user may then document the projection for a given acquisition, which is essential for reprojecting the lidar metric flat files when processing them with a shapefile or raster with a different spatial reference.